 VII.
 The Action Plan

-In consultation with the dean, the department chair and/or program coordinator will draft an action plan, providing for each issue identified during the review the following: (1) Proposed action and expected outcome, (2) Cost/resource implications, (3) Source of funds or resources, and (4) Timeline for accomplishing the proposed action.
-This document will be discussed at a Planning and Implementation Meeting called by the Provost and including the chair, college/school dean, review officer(s) and a representative from the site visit team (if requested by the department) to consider all recommendations and comments.
+In consultation with the dean, the department chair and/or program coordinator will draft an action plan, providing the following for each issue identified during the review: (1) Proposed action and expected outcome, (2) Cost/resource implications, (3) Source of funds or resources, and (4) Timeline for accomplishing the proposed action.
+This document will be discussed at a Planning and Implementation Meeting called by the provost or designee and including the chair, college/school dean, review officer(s) and a representative from the site visit team (if requested by the department) to consider all recommendations and comments.
 The purpose of this meeting is to prioritize the action plan and obtain commitments for any resources needed to achieve the high priority goals.
-The dean and the Provost may propose additional action items.
-The minutes of the meeting will document the formal agreement among parties.
+The dean and the provost may propose additional action items.
 The department may be requested to revise the action plan and another action plan meeting may be called if needed.
 The finalized action plan is signed by the chair, the dean, and the provost.
-Each year a progress report on the items in the action plan will be included in the Department Chair’s Annual Report to the Provost.
+Each year, a progress report on the items in the action plan will be included in the Department Chair’s Annual Report to the Provost.

+VIII.
+Abbreviated Campus Program Review of Nationally Accredited Programs

+Programs that complete the national accreditation process through an official accrediting organization, inclusive of a site visit, may undergo an abbreviated campus program review.

+The Abbreviated Campus Program Review recognizes the high standards of national accreditation bodies, as well as the extensive work required from program faculty in preparation for the accreditation process.
+However, it still requires programs to evaluate its strengths and weaknesses within the context of the mission of the university specifically.

+Procedure for submission of Abbreviated Campus Program Review

+Once the program receives the official letter from the accrediting organization granting national accreditation, the program Chair will notify the Program Review Coordinator.
+Upon receipt of notification, the Program Review Coordinator will request from the program the documents listed below, to be submitted electronically by the date specified by the Program Review Coordinator, which shall be no later than 6 months after receipt of the letter from the accrediting body granting national accreditation.

+The documents to be submitted include:

+evidence of national accreditation;

+a copy of the Site Visit Report completed by the accrediting body;

+a memo pointing to where APM 220 expectations are addressed in the national accreditation documents;

+an up-to-date SOAP;

+and a five-year analysis of enrollment trends, graduation rates, and achievement gaps using the latest OIE program review data set as a reference.

+Review Process

+Upon receipt of the above materials, the Program Review Coordinator will review the documents for content and forward them to the appropriate University Committee (the Undergraduate Academic Program Review Subcommittee or appropriate University Committee (the Undergraduate Academic Program Review Subcommittee or University Graduate Committee).
+The UAPRS or UGC will review the materials and provide one of the five recommendations in Section VI.
+Should committee members have any questions about the program, the committee chair will follow up with program representatives.
+If any issues or concerns remain, the committee will issue recommendations to be considered for implementation in the program’s subsequent five-year action plan, as described in section VII above.